jbrodriguez/react-native-android-sqlite/README.md

 So, the first step involves copying your sqlite db to the following folder

 ```
-<ReactNativeRootFolder>/node_modules/react-native-android-sqlite/src/main/assets/databases
+<YourProject>/android/app/src/main/assets/databases
 ```

-Substitute `<ReactNativeRootFolder>` for the folder where your app resides, i.e. AwesomeProject.
+Substitute `<YourProject>` with the folder where your app resides, i.e. AwesomeProject.

+> **NOTE**: Originally, I suggested copying the sqlite db to `<ReactNativeRootFolder>/node_modules/react-native-android-sqlite/src/main/assets/databases`.
+Although it works, the db will be erased each time you upgrade this component, so it's better to follow the updated instructions.

 Having done that, you can start interacting with the db, through 4 public functions: